pramodya-rajapakse/CSE110-Lab1/index.md

 [Here](/sd.jpg) is the image of myself above (as a relative link).

 A quote I try to live by is
-> Be tolerant with others and strict with yourself - Marcus Aurelius
+> "Be tolerant with others and strict with yourself." - Marcus Aurelius